rossph3lan/JustCater/README.md

 **As a customer of JustCater, I want:**

+* To Easily navigate thought the website.

+* To read about this company and what they are about.

-* To be able to view a website for JustCater.
+* To browse menus for my planned event.

+* To view pictures of the food, they have to offer.

 * To be able to contact JustCater for an inquiry.

-* See information about the company.

-* To View past events JustCater have catered for.

-* Browse sample menus for their selected event.
+* To see them on other social media platforms.

 ## Design Choices